poult-lab/daily-word/english_words_ learning.md

 02.excessive /ɪkˈsesɪv/

 [adj] They complained about the excessive noise coming from the upstairs flat./ The traditional Vietnamese diet is known for its healthy balance, with a focus on rice, vegetables, and fish.
-It's also characterized by minimal oil use and avoids excessive sugar and gluten.
+It's also characterized by minimal oil use and avoids excessive sugar and gluten. /Lotte later said the security staff had acted "out of concern for customer comfort," but admitted the response was excessive.

 "greater than what seems reasonable or appropriate"